bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

   :ref:`Visual integration tests <devguide_bokehjs_development_visual_testing>`
   comparing generated plots against a set of baseline files

 You can combine the last two test suites by running ``node make test:lib``.

 Unit and integration tests are run in a web browser (see requirements).
-The test suite automatically starts the webbrowser with the right settings to ensure consistent test results.
+The test suite automatically starts the web browser with the right settings to ensure consistent test results.

-[TBD move this section to the visual testing section?]To review the visual tests' output, start BokehJS's devtools server:
+[TBD]To review the visual tests' output [after running the tests!], start BokehJS's devtools server:

 .. code-block:: sh

     $ node test/devtools server
     listening on 127.0.0.1:5777

-Open the server URL in a webbrowser and navigate to ``/integration/report``.
+Open the server URL in a web browser and navigate to ``/integration/report``.
 You can also use the devtools server to manually inspect and debug tests.
 For that, the following endpoints are available: